giovannimalcolm/Portfolio/README.md

-# appPortfolio
+# Portfolio

 * A portfolio page for Giovanni Malcolm.
 Includes a header with navigation links to respective parts of the page and one external link.
 Includes three main sections : about, my works, and contact.
 Works have hover capabilities.
 Alt texts are included for images.
-Media query is buggy.

 Site can be found at: https://giovannimalcolm.github.io/appPortfolio/